ayushxx7/ayush-mandowara-blog/content/Flask/01-Hello-World-Flask-App.md

 ```
 py app.py
 ```
-- Flask would be telling that the server is running `port 5000`
+- Your command prompt will be telling you that a server is up and running on `port 5000`

 ### Let's Serve our First Web Page.